Skip to content

 These Cedarling docs assume you have a basic understanding of Cedar policy syntax and language features.

-On initialization, the Cedarling loads a "policy store"--a set of policies, a schema, and a list of trusted token issuers.
-Policy stores are application specific, meaning each store does not contain all policies and schema for all applications in your domain.
-Each policy store has the unique policies and schema needed only for one specific application.
+On initialization, the Cedarling loads a "policy store" -- a set of policies, a schema, and a list of trusted token issuers.
+Policy stores are application-specific, meaning each store does not contain all policies and schema for all applications in your domain.
+Each policy store has unique policies and a schema needed only for one specific application.

 Cedarling Interfaces#

-At a high level, developers interact with the Cedarling using four core interfaces:
+At a high level, developers interact with the Cedarling using five core interfaces:

 • Initialization (init) – Loads the policy store and retrieves configuration settings.

-• Authorization (authz_unsigned) – Evaluates policies with an application asserted principal.
+• Authorization (authorize_unsigned) – Evaluates policies with an application-asserted principal.

 • Logging (log) – Retrieves decision and system logs for auditing.